Case Study: Context Interactions & Physics Faculty's Professional Development: Interpretation

-Thus, using the Bell and Gilbert framework \cite{bell1994teacher} allowed us to use similar theoretical grounds for both case study subjects that highlight similarities and differences in both instructors' development.
-The framework was valuable for analyzing faculty growth as it was used to look at the different aspects of their context that can impact their development.
+In fact, by using the Bell and Gilbert framework \cite{bell1994teacher} we were able to use similar theoretical grounds for both case study subjects that highlight similarities and differences in both instructors' professional development.
+The framework was valuable for analyzing faculty growth as it was used to look at the different aspects of their context that can impact their professional development.
 Then, our extension of the framework enabled us to show the nuances and the multifaceted factors that come into play in moderating faculty change over time.
-By studying faculty growth from this lens, we attempted to look at faculty development holistically by analyzing physics' faculty context-laden development trajectories.
-Hence, our case study shifts the lens by which previous research has discussed physics faculty’s development.
+By studying faculty growth from this lens, we attempted to look at faculty development more holistically, offering more reasons to find more nuanced ways for the physics education research community to view, discuss and support physics faculty.